cinderblock/3-Phase-Controller/README.md

 Currently Testing with [Quanum MT5206](https://hobbyking.com/en_us/quanum-mt-series-5206-320kv-brushless-multirotor-motor-built-by-dys.html).
 Also playing with Hoverboard motors.

-### Git Submodules
+## Git Submodules

-After cloning this repo, you'll need to get the git submodules:
+Don't forget about the submodules we're using.
+Modern git checks out submodules correctly but older git requires some extra commands:

 ```bash
 git submodule init
 git submodule update
 ```

-### Build Requirements
+## Build Requirements

 Only real requirement is running the main `Makefile`.
 All build steps are configurable on a per machine hostname basis.